 #5 Camaret Socks (by Annika Scheer)

 The Camaret Socks are one of my own designs.
 They fit really well due to the ribbing in the pattern.
 The pattern itself is a variation of the classic broken rib and is very simple and intuitive.
+The knitting pattern used to be available for free for my newsletter subscribers, but it is now available for purchase on both Ravelry and Lovecrafts.

 The pattern is written for a DK weight sock yarn (the sample was made with Rosemary & Pines Classic Sock DK yarn) but it can easily be adapted for a fingering weight yarn as well.
 It can be knitted with contrasting cuffs, heels and toes or in only one color.
-The pattern is available for free exclusively for my newsletter subscribers.

 What are your favorite sock knitting patterns?
 Come share in the comments below.